Mastery by Robert Greene (Amazon) is his most recent book on what it takes to become a master in any given subject or skill.

 2. Having a direct mentor can shave five years off your skill development

 I’ve always been a do-it-yourself kind of guy and used secondary sources like books and the internet to develop my skills.
-In hindsight I should have try to find mentors to work with.
+In hindsight, I should have tried to find mentors to work with.

 3. You can become a master regardless of age